zertyz/reactive-mutiny/PLANNING.md

 **(r12)** 2023-06-14: Unify `UniBuilder` & `Uni`, for types simplification & symmetry with how `Multi`s work -- causing a MAJOR version upgrade

+**(f14)** 2023-08-02: Some API changes due to user feedback regarding retries:
+  1) All the Channel publishing functions (all the way down to the containers) are now fully zero-copy compliant -- including any retrying.
+     For this, they all return back the payload if pushing the data into the container failed --> It was confirmed those changes are, indeed, zero-cost abstractions: no extra copying is being done and performance is as good as before (when compiling to Release).
+  2) Rethinking the API: the functions now are `send_with()`, `send()` & `send_derived()`
+  3) The aforementioned functions returns a `keen-retry` result, enabling users to add their own retry logic
+  4) Introduced Uni/Multi Channels `is_channel_open()` to provide information for retrying logic
+  5) **(b8)** can also be considered done, as panic! is no longer part of any (non-bug) logic